This page explains what to include in your annual return.

 This Government of Ontario resource explains which forms you need to fill out for your Information Return every year.
 (See Question 5)

 The Ministry of Government and Consumer Services also explains which nonprofits have to pay taxes.
 Certain nonprofits may also have to file Form T1044.
 Find out if this rule applies to you and how to fill out the T1044.

-Do we have to tell the government if we make changes to our board duties or bylaws?
+Do we have to tell the government if we make changes to our board or letters patent?

 Nonprofits have deadlines to let the government know of changes to their board or letters patent.
 For example, if any of the following change:

 What happens if we don’t file in time?